JacobEFO/DTU_ELE_AltiumLibrary/CONTRIBUTING.md

 The overlay layer is not mandatory to include, but it often increases the overview of the PCB as well as improves the assembly process.

 1. Silkscreen linewidth = 0.1mm <= 0.15 mm (0.12 mm nominally)
-2. Reference designator must be drawn directly on the silkscreen layer
+2. Reference designator
 	* Text size = 1 mm
 	* Text width = 0.15 mm
 3. Silkscreen must not be placed over pads or areas of exposed copper
-	* Clearance between silkscreen and exposed copper elements must be at least 0.2mm.
+	* Clearance between silkscreen and exposed copper elements must be at least 0.2mm (edge-to-edge measurement)
 4. Silkscreen outlines should be inside placement courtyard
 	* Only exception is pin number designators on connectors
 5. For SMD footprints, silkscreen must be fully visible after board assembly